dgblack/dgblack.github.io/index.md

 # Education
 May 2021 - Present
 _University of British Columbia, Vancouver, Canada_
-PhD of Electrical and Computer Engineering in Surgical Robotics
+PhD in Electrical and Computer Engineering (Focus on Surgical Robotics and Teleoperation)

 September 2016 - April 2021
 _University of British Columbia, Vancouver, Canada_